rfuzzo/MWSE/docs/source/types/tes3bodyPartManager.md

 !!! note
 	This array is 1-indexed.
 The array indices correspond to the [`tes3.bodyPartAttachment`](https://mwse.github.io/MWSE/references/body-part-attachments/) table plus 1 to account for Lua's 1-based array indexing.
 In other words `bodyPartManager.attachNodes[tes3.bodyPartAttachment.leftHand + 1]` returns the `tes3bodyPartManagerAttachNode` object corresponding to the left hand.

+	Prefer using [`getAttachNode`](https://mwse.github.io/MWSE/types/tes3bodyPartManager/#getattachnode) instead to avoid confusion with the 1-based indexing.

 **Returns**:

 * `result` ([tes3bodyPartManagerAttachNode](../types/tes3bodyPartManagerAttachNode.md)[])